Joelgp83/Build-scripts-for-switchroot-android/README.md

 ```
 git clone https://github.com/Joelgp83/Build-scripts-for-switchroot-android.git switchroot_scripts
 cd switchroot_scripts
+chmod +x *.sh
 ```
+# USAGE

-There are several scripts available to manage the source.
+There are several scripts available to manage the switchroot android source.

 ## qPrep.sh
 `qPrep.sh` is used to setup the source from scratch.
 This will require several dependencies to be installed.
 If you are running Ubuntu 18.04 or newer, or a distro based on that, please run: